 Of course, the world’s best cleaner is still water.
 Most bacteria will die when they come into contact with hot soapy water.
 A very effective method of dirt removal is soaking.

-It's easy to get started with healthy do-it-yourself cleaning
+Tips to get started with healthy DIY cleaning

 These are just some of the many natural alternatives to chemical cleaning products that are easier on your wallet and on your health.
 The products and what you can do with them is nearly limitless.
 What natural cleaning products do you use?